-“The Master Student Award is an opportunity for MTI to celebrate our spectacular students.
-Master Students receive an award of recognition and are displayed on the Hall of Fame.” – MTI College Announcements
+“The Master Student Award is an opportunity to celebrate our spectacular students.
+Master Students receive an award of recognition and are displayed on the Hall of Fame.” – Campus, formerly known as MTI College, Announcements.

-So what does it take to be an MTI College Master Student?
-After talking with Sue Thornton, Director of Student Services at MTI College, it’s clear that it takes quite a lot indeed.
+So what does it take to be a Campus Master Student?
+After talking with Sue Thornton, Director of Student Services at Campus, formerly MTI College, it’s clear that it takes quite a lot indeed.
 Of course academics are taken strongly into account, but behavior, drive, attendance, and citizenship are just as key, if not more so.
-Over the last fifteen-or-so years the merit awards at MTI have undergone quite the evolution; and in the last five or so years, the newest concept has landed, now, on the Master Student Award.
+Over the last fifteen-or-so years the merit awards at Campus have undergone quite the evolution; and in the last five or so years, the newest concept has landed, now, on the Master Student Award.
 I had the opportunity to talk with a recent Master Student Award recipient, Meleane Fehoko, a student in the Accounting program, and her story is a perfect example of what makes an exemplary Master Student.

 This is where Meleane comes in.
 She is from an island of Tonga in the South Pacific Ocean where she lived with her family until moving to Sacramento three years ago to live with her aunt.
 She had always dreamed of coming to America to try to live the American Dream – little did she know a friend of hers entered her name in the Diversity Visa Program also known as the Green Card Lottery.
 She was granted the path to American and she jumped at the opportunity.